 If you're financing the property, your mortgage lender will typically have you sign a promissory note that says you'll be personally responsible for paying off your home loan.
 You'll also need to sign a deed of trust, which is a security measure for the lender that gives the lender the right to sell your home if you cannot repay your mortgage.

 Paying Closing Costs

-When you meet on the scheduled date of closing, you'll be required to pay any fees and all closing costs in what's called "guaranteed funds," such as a wired funds or cashier's check.
-Your home buyer's agent will let you know exactly how much to pay at closing.
+When you meet on the scheduled date of closing, you'll be required to pay any fees and all closing costs in "guaranteed funds" such as a wired funds or cashier's check.
+Your lender or attorney will let you know exactly how much to pay at closing.

 It's Time to Move!